Fernando Botero Zea: The 1994 Political Campaign

-Shortly after Ernesto Samper's 1994 presidential victory, Samper's opponent and future successor, Andres Pastrana, accused Samper of having received campaign donations from the Cali Cartel in the amount of 6 million USD.
+Shortly after Ernesto Samper's 1994 presidential victory, Samper's opponent and future successor, Andres Pastrana, accused Samper of having received campaign donations from the Cali Cartel in the amount of US$6 million.

 Colombian Attorney General Alfonso Valdivieso Sarmiento personally led the investigation.
 Valdivieso is a cousin of the late Luis Carlos Galán, a charismatic presidential candidate assassinated in 1989 by the Medellín Cartel for his political views.
 Galán favored the extradition of drug traffickers to the United States for prosecution.

 Valdivieso's investigation revealed connections between the Cali cartel and major figures in Colombian society, including politicians, journalists, athletes, and military and police officers, among others.

 As a result, numerous politicians and senior members of the government were indicted.
 Botero was arrested in connection with this investigation and accused of having facilitated the entry of illegal money into the presidential campaign.
 He was sentenced to 30 months' detention at the Escuela de Caballería, a military base located in northern Bogotá.
 Upon completion of his sentence, Botero Zea was released on February 12, 1998.

 Second Trial

 In 1999, another case was opened against Botero for the alleged embezzlement of more than 800 million Colombian pesos destined for the same 1994 presidential campaign.
-The accusation was brought by the then Attorney General Alfonso Gómez Méndez, appointed by President Samper, who was a political enemy of Botero by that time.
+The accusation was brought by the then Attorney General Alfonso Gómez Méndez, appointed by President Samper.

 In 2002, Judge 37 of the Colombian capital assessed the prosecution's accusation, conducted an exhaustive investigation of Botero Zea's bank accounts and financial movements, and finally declared him innocent of the crimes of which he was accused.
 A few weeks later, in 2003, the Bogotá Superior Court, subject to political pressure from Samper and his allies, overturned the sentence of Bogotá's 37th Criminal Court.

 In January 2007, the Supreme Court of Justice reaffirmed the ruling by the Superior Court of Bogota.

 In a televised interview for Canal RCN on Tuesday, February 13, 2007, Botero presented proof of his innocence, including the deed to a property that Botero's family had sold at the time of the events, and denounced the political persecution that was allegedly the cause of the adverse rulings of justice and offered previously unknown details.

 In 2009, due to the accumulation of sentences decreed by the Superior Court of Bogotá in the last instance, Botero Zea obtained the benefit of freedom and the end of his criminal proceedings.
 Since then, he has dedicated his personal and professional time between Mexico and Colombia.